K1R5MM5N/K1R5MM5N/README.md

   ,  _  ❕ hi, im eco! you can call me caitlyn or other nicknames idm!!  ,

-.・゜゜・ #  im mostly with my gf, ormostlya offtb  ,,,  feel free to int with me im cool (๑´ㅂ`๑)  ,
+.・゜゜・ #  im mostly with my gf, or mostly offtb  ,,,  feel free to int with me im cool (๑´ㅂ`๑)  ,

        ..  -: ✧ :-゜・． about me!